Frequently Asked Questions

 What sizes can be made with the Lifetime Aquarium® system?

-Our proprietary patent-pending aluminum frame system not only adds strength and durability but allows us to custom build to order virtually any size and still maintain commercial grade strength and a professional look.
+Our proprietary aluminum frame system adds strength and durability, allowing us to custom-build virtually any size and maintain commercial-grade strength and a professional look.

 Back to Top